deng-kevin/AFK-Simmumah-Macro/README.md

 Line yourself up for where the Witherhoard reticle lines line up with Simmumah.

-Empty your energy weapon's special ammo

 Start the macro.

 ________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

-How does the Simmumah Cheese work?
+# How does the Simmumah Cheese work?

 If you shoot a witherhoard at Simmumah then die, it'll do damage against Simmumah as long as the Damage over time is refreshed by shooting another Witherhoard shot at Simmumah before the 10 second Witherhoard shot timer.
 If you have no heavy ammo, no special ammo in your energy slot, and have 12 or less Witherhoard ammo, the game will start a 30 second timer.
 If the criteria is met, the game will give you 5 witherhoard ammo and like 1/4 of the max amount of special ammo your energy weapon can hold.